TeamAurorasoft/teamaurorasoft.github.io/README.md

-# teamaurorasoft.github.io
+# Welcome to Aurorasoft
-The repository for our Github Pages website!
+We'll have more for you soon...